7 Emergency Loans For Rent Payments (June 2023)

 If you can only make a partial rent payment, your best step — if you cannot qualify for an emergency loan to make up for the shortfall — is to contact your landlord and explain your financial hardship.
 The communication could head off legal notices and other uncomfortable letters and calls.

-Determine Whether a Loan or an Assistance Program is Right For You
+Determine Whether a Loan or an Assistance Program is the Better Choice

 Everyone should feel safe and secure in their own home.
 But you don’t always feel safe when the rent is due and you can’t cover the bill.
 Depending on your situation, you may qualify for a loan or rent relief assistance program that can get you back on your feet and once again feeling secure.